MrLoh/metro-with-symlinks/README.md

 There is a longstanding [issue](https://github.com/facebook/metro/issues/1#issuecomment-386852670) with [Metro](https://github.com/facebook/metro) not accepting symlinks and thus making it hard to use in monorepo setups or example projects.
 This script provides a solution.

-All this does is generate a custom `metro.config.js` file based on checking for symlinks inside the `node_modules` folder and then starting the packager with this custom config.
+This package generates a custom `metro.config.js` file based on checking for symlinks inside the `node_modules`.
 It also takes care of making peer dependencies available to those symlinked modules.

 ## Usage